matheushfg/matheushfg/README.md

 ### </ hello, i'm matheus. >

 19yo and self-taugh developer<br>
-minimalist and passionate by Java ecosystem.
+minimalist and passionate by Data.

-¹ currently studying POO and Spring Boot.
+¹ currently studying Databricks and AWS.